Scientific posts held

 - ice cave mapping using standard speleological techniques;

-- ice, water and sediment stratigraphy sampling for stable isotope and chemical analysis, magnetic provenance, luminescence and cosmogenic dating;
+- ice, water and sediment sampling for stable isotope and chemical analysis, magnetic provenance, luminescence and cosmogenic dating;

 Grants awarded in recent years (as PI)